arpitbbhayani/articles/blogs/abc.md

 ![YCbCr transformation](https://user-images.githubusercontent.com/4745789/72549559-f1ca6d00-38b6-11ea-9760-bd1f35dbf455.png)

-Now the image in processed in blocks of 8 x 8 and we perform [Discrete Cosine Transform (DCT)](https://en.wikipedia.org/wiki/Discrete_cosine_transform) on each, then quantized (rounding) 64 values into 1 and eliminates small differences.
+Now the image is processed in blocks of 8 x 8 and we perform [Discrete Cosine Transform (DCT)](https://en.wikipedia.org/wiki/Discrete_cosine_transform) on each, then quantized (rounding) 64 values into 1 and eliminates small differences.
 To dive more into DCT on JPEG I would recommend you watch this [Computerphile video](https://www.youtube.com/watch?v=Q2aEzeMDHMA).

 This is the first stage of JPEG compression which is lossy.
 Now this image data is then losslessly compressed using the standard [Huffman encoding](https://en.wikipedia.org/wiki/Huffman_coding).